Astigmatism no longer limits your choices for great refractive and surgical outcomes

 LASIK for Astigmatism

 Laser-assisted-in-situ keratomileusis (LASIK) is a safe and effective refractive laser surgical procedure which reshapes the cornea and eliminates nearsightedness, farsightedness, and astigmatism.
-It is sometimes used to augment astigmatism correction of a Toric IOL in cases of severe astigmatism.
+It is sometimes used to augment correction of a Toric IOL in cases of severe astigmatism.

 From your consultation with Dr. Cavanaugh, the day of your surgery, and your post-operative care, we have you covered.
 Click here for more details.